AWhitt14/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Dom or document object model is the bridge between the user and the we page, basically it represents the page so programs can alter it.

 2. What is an event?

+an event is an action the computer looks for such as a click and a keyboard button press

 3. What is an event listener?

+an event listener is somthing you can add to a variable that listens for an event, such as a click, and then runs a function when that event has been met.

 4. Why would we convert a NodeList into an Array?

+converting a nodelist into an array allows for more functionality inside of javascript

 5. What is a component?

+component is basically a snipit of code that can be reused and is set up inside of a function to keep your code dry.

 ### Git Set up